sonos/torch-to-nnef/docs/tutos/7_offloaded_tensor.md

 ```

 `max_cached_bytes` is a soft limit on payloads retained for reuse, not a hard
 limit on process or device memory.
-The pool enforces it by evicting unleased,
+LRU enforces it by evicting unleased,
 unpinned values in least-recently-used order.
+FIXED preserves admitted values
+and removes non-admitted values after delivery.
 If an active caller leases a
 value larger than the cache budget, the pool still materializes it so the
 operation can proceed, keeps it resident until the lease ends, and then evicts
 it instead of caching it.
 A prefetched oversized value is similarly delivered